 Suing after a car accident in Halifax, NS

-Our team of top rated Halifax personal injury lawyers have been helping people across Nova Scotia involved in motor vehicle accidents receive fair compensation for their injuries for over 25 years.
+Our team of top rated Halifax personal injury lawyers have been helping people across Nova Scotia involved in motor vehicle accidents receive fair compensation for their injuries for 30 years.

 Insurance companies make money by paying out as little as possible in claims.
 The first offer made is not always the best, and the claim is often undervalued.
 While the legal process can take time, building a strong case and the threat of courtroom litigation can compel an insurance company to offer a fair settlement.
 In fact, most cases settle outside of court.
 Furthermore, an experienced personal injury lawyer will argue in your favor for eligible damages the insurance company may otherwise never acknowledge.